2018 Illinois elections: United States House

 All of Illinois' 18 seats in the United States House of Representatives were up for election in 2018.

-The Democratic Party flipped two Republican-held seat, making the composition of Illinois' House delegation 13 Democrats and 5 Republicans.
+The Democratic Party flipped two Republican-held seats, making the composition of Illinois' House delegation 13 Democrats and five Republicans.

-Governor and Lieutenant Governor
+Governor and lieutenant governor

 Incumbent Republican Governor Bruce Rauner ran for re-election to a second term, but was defeated by Democratic venture capitalist and billionaire J. B. Pritzker.